 We’ve all heard about payday loans and most of us have either taken out a payday loan or know someone who has.
 A payday loan is basically an advance on your paycheque so when payday comes the amount you borrowed, plus interest will automatically be deducted from your account.

-Some micro lenders refer to a payday loan as a “1-hour loan” and you may also hear terms such as a payday advance, salary or cash advance loan – all of these refer to the same thing – a short term loan.
+Some lenders refer to a payday loan as a “1-hour loan” and you may also hear terms such as a payday advance, salary or cash advance loan – all of these refer to the same thing – a short-term loan.

 On average payday loan terms span a mere two weeks, so more people tend to take out a payday loan in the middle of the month.

 What exactly is a Payday loan, and how does it work?